eslint/eslint/docs/about/index.md

 Every rule:

 * Is standalone
-* Can be able to be turned off or on (nothing can be deemed "too important to turn off")
+* Can be turned off or on (nothing can be deemed "too important to turn off")
-* Can be set to be a warning or error individually
+* Can be set to a warning or error individually

 Additionally: